nate8088/punch/README.md

 docker compose exec app python scripts/import_harvest.py /path/to/harvest_export.csv
 ```

 The script will interactively match Harvest client names to your Punch clients.
-It's safe to run multiple times — duplicate entries are detected and skipped.
+It's safe to run multiple times.
+Duplicate entries are detected and skipped.

 **Note:** Imported entries will not be linked to any invoices, even if those entries were previously billed in Harvest.
 To clean up the unbilled report after an import, create a placeholder invoice for each client (invoice type: project, status: paid) and link the historical entries to it via the database.
 See the Unbilled Hours section below for context.